 In 2008, TWIA funds were depleted after paying an estimated \$3 billion in losses resulting from Hurricanes Ike and Dolly.
-Concerns over claims handling led to TWIA being placed under administrative oversight by the state department of insurance in 2011 and its management was replaced.
+Concerns over claims handling led to TWIA being placed under administrative oversight by the state Department of Insurance in 2011, and its management was replaced.
 The state's insurance commissioner determined that TWIA's structure was unsustainable.

 Reform legislation (HB 3) was passed in a special legislative session in 2011.
-HB 3 allows TWIA to issue pre-event bonds only once a year, improves its administrative operations and claims-paying processes, and places limits on lawsuits against TWIA.
+HB 3 allowed TWIA to issue pre-event bonds only once a year, improved its administrative operations and claims-paying processes and placed limits on lawsuits against TWIA.

-Under HB 3, if TWIA does not purchase reinsurance it has to submit an actuarial plan to the state insurance department detailing how it will pay losses in the event of a catastrophe with estimated damages of \$2.5 billion or more.
+Under HB 3, if TWIA does not purchase reinsurance it has to submit an actuarial plan to the state Insurance Department detailing how it will pay losses in the event of a catastrophe with estimated damages of \$2.5 billion or more.